hyln9/VIKIROOT/README.md

 ## Troubleshooting

 - "insufficient place for payload": a reboot is required
-- "waiting for reverse connect shell": please wake up your device or open the clock/alarm app in order to trigger the backdoor
+- "waiting for reverse connect shell": please wake up your device, open the clock/alarm app or toggle the bluetooth switch in order to trigger the backdoor

 ## Credits